 We’ve done all the legwork to find information about the laws surrounding auto insurance in Delaware.
 Then, we went a step further to break it down into easy to understand terms.
-Get to reading or call an agent at 855-462-2213 if you’d like someone to walk through it.
+Get to reading or call an agent at [mapi-phone /] if you’d like someone to walk through it.

 Driving without insurance is not something we would recommend.
 We mean that in two ways.
 One: it can get you into trouble.
 Two: you won’t have any protection if anything bad happens to you and your car.
-Because Delaware is a “no-fault insurance” state—meaning your insurance company will pay some of the expenses if you get into an accident no matter whose fault it is—you have to have personal injury protection insurance (PIP).
-That type of insurance also must have minimum coverage amounts of:
+Because Delaware is a “no-fault insurance” state meaning your insurance company will pay some of the expenses if you get into an accident no matter whose fault it is you have to have personal injury protection insurance (PIP).
+That type of insurance also must have the following minimum requirements .

 - $10,000 Personal Injury Protection policy